-Chris Dessi: Can you explain the impact, if any, that social networking has made on your career and you personal
+Chris Dessi: Can you explain the impact, if any, that social networking has made on your career?

-Bill LaRosa: Frankly I don’t think its made a lot of difference in my business career.
+Bill LaRosa: Frankly I don’t think it made a lot of difference in my business career.
 It’s a source of fun so far in my personal life with Facebook pictures and all.
-I have connected with many friends form my early childhood on Facebook.
-As far as business is concerned, I’m actually getting a face lift on my web site.
-So come back to me in a year and Ill let you know what return I get on that
+I have connected with many friends from my early childhood on Facebook.
+As far as business is concerned, I’m actually getting a facelift on my website.
+So come back to me in a year and I’ll let you know what return I get on that

 Chris Dessi: How much of your success was due to luck?
 Or are you of the mindset that you create your own luck?

 Bill LaRosa: I never had a career plan per se.
 I developed 2 traits early in life, which I suspect helped me along the way.
 The first was persistence.
 I was never the smartest or the most gifted person in the room but, recognizing that, I was determined to work the hardest to at least be considered as a candidate for those positions I targeted on the playing field, or corporate America.
 The 2nd was flexibility.
 I was always flexible.
-And I was blessed with a wife and family who supported me and allowed me to follow those opportunities which in turn provided them a not so bad life style.
+And I was blessed with a wife and family who supported me and allowed me to follow those opportunities which in turn provided them with a not-so-bad lifestyle.

 Chris Dessi: Did you have a mentor when you first started out?
 How important do you think mentorship is for all executives?

 Bill LaRosa: I didn’t have a mentor in the traditional sense ever.
 I wish I did.
-Over the years I worked for some terrific people and some not so terrific ones also.
+Over the years I worked for some terrific people and some not-so-terrific ones also.
 I learned a lot from the good guys and even more from the bad ones.
-I consider myself a life long learner and a student of everything that peaks my interest at any given time.
+I consider myself a lifelong learner and a student of everything that piques my interest at any given time.
 I am a little OCD and delve deep into stuff I like. .
 Ok, I’m more than a little OCD .